-Listed below are several terms that might appear on your bill.
+Listed below are several terms that might appear on your bill or on this website.
 Click a term to read its definition.
 Click the Expand All button to access all of the definitions at one time.

 The basic monthly charge is designed to partially cover the costs of installing and maintaining the electric system and related equipment.
 The charge is usually the same each month, no matter how much electricity is used.

 Distribution is the local wires, transformers, substations, and other equipment used to distribute and deliver electricity from high-voltage transmission lines to consumers.